LinwoodDev/Butterfly/README.md

 ---

 Butterfly is a note app where your ideas come first.
-You can paint, add texts and export them easily on every device.
-This app works on android, windows, linux and in the web.
+You can paint, add texts, and export them easily on every device.
+This app works on android, windows, linux, and in the web.

 ## Features

-* **⚡ Simple and intuitive** Every tool is on the right place.
+* **⚡ Simple and intuitive** Every tool is in the right place.
 Open the app and start drawing.
 Change your tools by clicking on it.
 * **🎨 Customizable** Change everything to your needs.
-Choose your custom color, create a palette and add your pages to the paper.
+Choose your custom color, create a palette, and add your pages to the paper.
 The paper has an infinite size, perfect for your ideas and notes.
 * **💻 Your data will be saved locally**.
-Everything will be saved local on your computer.
-Export the notes as image or as json files which can be opened on a different device.
+Everything will be saved locally on your computer.
+Export the notes as images or as json files which can be opened on a different device.

 <p align="center">
     <img src="./docs/docs/main.png" width="50%" />